Discover Major Findings Relating to Smoking in Wales

 Monthly household surveys

-Due to the pandemic, from April 2020 surveys conducted by telephone (rather than face-to-face) and among adults aged 18 and over.
+Due to the pandemic, surveys conducted by telephone (rather than face-to-face) and, until December 2021, among adults aged 18 and over.

 Kock et al., (2021).
 Protocol for expansion of an existing national monthly survey of smoking behaviour and alcohol use in England to Scotland and Wales: The Smoking and Alcohol Toolkit Study.
 Wellcome Open Research6(67), 67.